-Ensuring a. raster layer support by connecting to In the data sources: Browser panel - the XYZ Tiles section, а new connection is created, specifying the name, the link to the public resource and the authentication data (if it is applicable).
+a.
+Ensuring raster laver support by connecting to data sources: In the Browser panel - the XYZ section, Tiles a new connection is created, specifying the name, the link to the public resource and the authentication data (if it is applicable).

-(if it is applicable).
 For the case study presented, links to the following resources have been added: